 Competency Desirable Performance indicators: Results Oriented Clearly defines and achieves objectives on time every time Pursues success with energy and drive Plans, prioritises, and actions work effectively.
 Analyses complex situations and implements effective solutions Proactively considers risks and issues and acts to manage them, including advising others, as appropriate Handles uncertainty.
 Makes effective decisions in uncertain conditions Contributes proactively to the objectives of the Commission.
 Business understanding Committed to delivering the Commission's strategies and objectives.
-Understands the role of the Commission, and how they contribute to it Understands how the Business Services and Investigation teams both contribute to the role of the Commission Understands the political environment within which the Commission operates Understands the machinery of government, and applicable financial and behavioural requirements of public servants Embraces the ethos of public service Understands the role of the Treaty of Waitangi in New Zealand.
+Understands the role of the Commission, and how they contribute to it Understands how the Business Services and Investigation teams both contribute to the role of the Commission Understands the political environment in which the Commission operates Understands the machinery of government, and applicable financial and behavioural requirements of public servants Embraces the ethos of public service Understands the role of te Tiriti o Waitangi in New Zealand.
 Leadership Promotes the Commission's strategic direction.
 Role models TAIC's values and holds others to account for their behaviour Furthers team objectives Encourages and supports other team members Embraces change.
 Actively works to improve systems, processes, as appropriate Ability to work under pressure, sometimes in traumatic circumstances.
-Takes ownership of continuous personal development.
-Relationship Management Builds positive and healthy relationships internally and externally, while maintaining Commission independence Is professional and courteous in communications and behaviours with others Promotes collaboration and cooperation Identifies common goals, encourages collaboration and joint ownership Demonstrates empathy to those involved in tragic situations, while maintaining professionalism and performing Commission tasks Handles difficult or tense situations with diplomacy and tact.
+Takes ownership of continuous personal development Demonstrates knowledge and experience, or willingness to learn about te Tiriti, Tikanga, te reo and te ao Māori.
+Relationship Management Builds positive and healthy relationships internally and externally, while maintaining Commission independence Professional and courteous in communications and behaviours with others Promotes collaboration and cooperation Supports a diverse workplace, free from bias and inclusive for all Identifies common goals, encourages collaboration and joint ownership Demonstrates empathy to those involved in tragic situations, while maintaining professionalism and performing Commission tasks Handles difficult or tense situations with diplomacy and tact.